What is Umami? (And Why I’m Writing This)

 Why MariaDB?

 According to Umami’s GitHub page, MariaDB is supported.
-I can vouch for that⸺as can many others⸺but it doesn’t come without some caveats:
+I can vouch for that, as can many others, but there are some caveats to keep in mind:

 - There are installation and upgrade issues.